why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/yast_installer.md

 2. one 'Leap data' partition, about 50 GB large, using the _Btrfs_ filesystem, that will be hosting both the operating system and your user data.

 !!! info
-    Go to [pick a filesystem for data partitions](yast_installer#picking-a-file-system-for-data-partitions) to for more details as to why we recommend _Btrfs_.
+    Scroll down to [pick a filesystem for data partitions](yast_installer.md#picking-a-file-system-for-data-partitions) to for more details as to why we recommend _Btrfs_.

 If you plan on installing other operating systems in the future, we recommend splitting the data strictly required by Leap from your 'user data', which means replacing (2) above with the following:

 * one 'Leap operating system partition', at least 40 GB large, using the _Btrfs_ filesystem, that will be hosting the operating system; and
-* one 'user data' partition, at least 10 Gb large, using the _Btrfs_ filesystem, that will be hosting your user data.
+* one 'user data' partition, at least 15 Gb large, using the _Btrfs_ filesystem, that will be hosting your user data.

-Then repeat (1) for each subsequent operating system to install, so that every operating system uses its own bootloader partition.
+Then you will simply have to repeat (1) for each subsequent operating system to install, so that every operating system uses its own bootloader partition.

-Once all partitions are in place, set them to the appropriate mount point:

-* _Leap bootloader_: `/boot/efi`
-* _Leap_ (hosting both the operating system data and user data: use the `/` mount point
-* _Leap OS_ (hosting only the operating system data): `/`
-* _Linux user data_: `/home`
+<u>Step by step</u>

+1. From the _Disk_ view, select _Expert Partioner_
+2. Click the __Add Partition__ button (bottom left-hand side)
+3. Assign it at least 40 GBs, and set its filesystem to _Btrfs_, and the mount point to `/`.
+You could label this partition 'Leap data'.
+4. (optionnally) Create a new partition by repeating (2) and (3) but this time assign it at least 15 GBs using `/home` for mount point.
+You could label it 'Linux home' bearing in mind that, under this partition scheme, the partition will be accessible from other operating systems.
+5. Create a new partition by repeating (2), assigning it 500 MBs, and set its mount point to `/boot/efi`.
+You could label the partition 'Leap' or 'Leap bootloader'.

-Even though it makes no difference from the installer's point of view, we recommend assigning meaningful labels to each partition, to make them easier to identify across various contexts.
-You can get inspiration from the italicized phrases above.
+Even though this makes no difference from the installer's point of view, we recommend assigning meaningful labels to each partition, to make them easier to identify across various contexts.

 !!! warning
-    Even though it is technically possible to write _Leap_'s bootloader to the Windows bootloader partition, we do not recommend it as the disk space on the Windows bootloader partition may exhaust itself at some point.
+    Technically it is possible to write _Leap_'s bootloader to the Windows bootloader partition, we do not recommend it as the disk space on the Windows bootloader partition may exhaust itself at some point.
 If for some reason you need to do this, simply set the flag of this partition to `/boot/efi/`.

 #### Picking a filesystem for data partitions
 The _Leap_ installer allows you to pick among several filesystems for _data partitions_, which for the purpose of this section we define as any partition mounted as `/` (root) or having root on its path (i.e. `/home`).
 Among the supported filesystems for data partitions you will find: